Air Force Training Group RAAF

 Air Force Training Group is the Royal Australian Air Force (RAAF) group responsible for training personnel.
 It is headquartered at RAAF Williams, Victoria.
 The group was established as Training Command in 1953.
 It formed part of Support Command between from 1959 to 1990, when it was re-established as Training Command.
 In July 2006, Training Command was re-formed as Air Force Training Group under Air Command.
-Air Force Training Group consists of a headquarters and two Academies: Air Academy and Ground Academy.
+Air Force Training Group consists of a headquarters and two Academies: RAAF Air Academy and RAAF Ground Academy.

 Establishment and evolution

 Air Force Training Group was established as Training Command at Albert Park, Victoria, on 1 September 1953.
 It was formed from Southern Area Command, which was the hub of RAAF training services at the time.
 Training Command merged with Maintenance Command to form Support Command on 7 September 1959.
 On 7 February 1990, Training Command was re-established as a discrete organisation, headquartered at RAAF Base Point Cook, Victoria.
 The headquarters re-located to RAAF Williams (Laverton Base) on 1 January 1999.
 On 1 July 2006, Training Command was re-formed as Air Force Training Group under Air Command.